elshobokshy/ProjectCarRacing/README.md

 ~Islam ALAAELDIN ALI ELSHOBOKSHY<br />
 ~Victor CREUSEL
 ## Further information:
 This project is a university project created to discover C++ and the SFML library on a more or less proffesionnel level.
-It was made in a two months time so it isn't yet finished.
+It was made in a two months time so it isn't yet finished.<br />
-This project is still under developement, and will be continued even after the project dead line at a slower path.
+This project is still under developement, and will be continued even after the project dead line at a slower path.<br />

 # HOW TO RUN THE GAME
 ## Linux